simonerossi83/simonerossi83/README.md

 I am interested in data analysis and web design

 ## Learning
 I have a *Kaizen* mindset and I always want to learn something new!
-Now I am learning Python.